[Minor revision–posted 1/27/23 (replaces 2/13/18 edition)]

 4. Replacements to the Vehicle Fleet

 a.
-Replacement vehicles may be purchased on a one-for-one basis, meaning a vehicle may be purchased to replace an existing vehicle.
-Departments may not add vehicles to the fleet without approval from TTU Operations and the VPAF/CFO.
+Replacement vehicles may be procured on a one-for-one basis, meaning a vehicle may be purchased to replace an existing vehicle.
+Departments may not add vehicles to the fleet without approval from TTU Operations and the SVPAF/CFO.

 b.
-Replacement vehicles may not be purchased from appropriated funds, which includes funds starting with 11, 12, 13, and 14 without written approval from the VPAF/CFO.
+Replacement vehicles may not be procured from appropriated funds, which includes funds starting with 11, 12, 13, and 14, without written approval from the SVPAF/CFO.

 c.
-The department shall contact Purchasing to determine if the vehicle can be purchased on an existing pricing contract or if a formal bid process will be required.
-Vehicles cannot be sole sourced.
+The department shall contact Strategic Acquisitions to determine if the vehicle can be procured on an existing pricing contract or if a formal procurement process will be required.

 d.
 A requisition for the procurement of a new, previously owned, or leased motor vehicle shall be prepared by the requesting department by submitting a TechBuy requisition.
 The requisition must contain a memo with the signature approval from the requesting department's divisional vice president, the Provost and Senior Vice President, or system vice chancellor.

 f.
 The complete requisition package will be forwarded electronically to the TTU Vehicle Fleet Manager.
-Note: The electronic requisition will route automatically to the TTU Vehicle Fleet Manager by selecting the purchasing category "vehicles."
-The TTU Vehicle Fleet Manager will physically route through the Managing Director for Services, the Assistant Vice President for Operations, and the Vice President for Administration & Finance and Chief Financial Officer.
+Note: The electronic requisition will route automatically to the TTU Vehicle Fleet Manager by selecting the TechBuy category “vehicles.”
+The TTU Vehicle Fleet Manager will physically route through the Managing Director for Services, the Associate Vice President for Operations, and the Senior Vice President for Administration & Finance and Chief Financial Officer.

 g.
-Once the Vice President for Administration & Finance and Chief Financial Officer approves the requisition package, the TTU Vehicle Fleet Manager will route electronically to Purchasing for review and processing.
+Once the Senior Vice President for Administration & Finance and Chief Financial Officer approves the requisition package, the TTU Vehicle Fleet Manager will route it electronically to Strategic Acquisitions for review and processing.

 5. Delivery of Purchased/Leased Vehicles

 The vendor will deliver all new or previously owned vehicles purchased or leased by Texas Tech to Transportation Services.
 Transportation Services will notify the requesting department to inspect the vehicle.
 The requesting department must inspect all newly acquired vehicles within two working days.
-Upon acceptance by the requesting department, Transportation Services will notify Vehicle Fleet Management and affix the inscription on the vehicle (purchased only) as described in OP 80.01, Painting University Vehicles and Equipment.
-If the vehicle does not meet all the criteria as called for in the specifications, the vehicle will not be accepted from the vendor.
+Upon acceptance by the requesting department, Transportation Services will notify Vehicle Fleet Management and affix the inscription on the vehicle (purchased vehicles only) as described in OP 80.01, Painting University Vehicles and Equipment.
+If the vehicle does not meet all the criteria as called for in the specifications, the vehicle will not be accepted by TTU.

 6. Color of University Vehicles